mrkkrp/megaparsec-site/tutorials/fun-with-the-recovery-feature.md

 As usual, the first thing that we need to handle when starting a parser is white space.
 We will have two space-consuming parsers:

-* `scn` — consumes newlines and white space in general.
+* `scn`—consumes newlines and white space in general.
 We will use it for white space between equations, which will start with a newline (since equations are newline-delimited).

-* `sc` — this does not consume newlines and is used to define lexemes, i.e. things that automatically eat white space after them.
+* `sc`—this does not consume newlines and is used to define lexemes, i.e. things that automatically eat white space after them.

 Here is what I've got: